How Much Do Psychiatrists Make? Psychiatrist Career Path

 Psychiatrist career path: What's it like?

 Once you've done the work to become a psychiatrist, the next step is finding a job and beginning the next chapter along your career path.
-You may expect to spend some time working with patients to determine treatment plans that include finding medications that treat symptoms.
+You may expect to spend some time working with your clients to determine treatment plans, including finding medications that treat symptoms.
 However, you may also offer psychotherapy (though most psychiatrists do not conduct talk therapy while treating patients) or work with other psychiatrists to conduct research.

 As a psychiatrist, you'll specialize in the physical brain and how it interacts with behavior.
 Your training can prepare you to analyze a patient's health history, risks, and potential responses to treatment.
 You might diagnose mental health disorders, help your clients understand their symptoms, and prescribe medication.

-There are several core competencies a psychiatrist typically must develop to care for patients effectively.
+A psychiatrist typically must develop several core competencies to effectively care for patients.
 According to the American Board of Psychiatry and Neurology, these include professionalism, medical knowledge, communication skills, and the ability to evaluate clients comprehensively.

 The demand for psychiatrists is high, second to general care practitioners.
 Many areas lack knowledgeable and trained psychiatrists who can support patients.
 As a psychiatrist, there may be many options for work, whether you decide to open your own practice or work in a hospital or clinic.